What is a support coordination?

 A specialist coordinator is usually only needed when a participant has highly complex needs and requires expert knowledge in specific areas.
 While a support coordinator will have a range of expertise in helping participants manage their care plans and implementing support, they aren’t a specialist in one field.

-Before you start looking for a support coordinator, ask yourself what you want from a support coordinator.
-Do you want one that is trained, experienced and has a good understanding of the NDIS?
+Before you start looking for an NDIS support coordinator, ask yourself what you want from a support coordinator.
+Do you want one that is trained, experienced, and has a good understanding of the NDIS?
 Will you need training from this person?
 Do you want someone who will advocate for you to ensure your voice is heard?

 These are important questions to answer before embarking on a search.
 You can make a list of what your priorities are and then start looking at the possible candidates.